amypellegrini/JazzPianoTV/articles/15-05-2017-playing-hours.md

 #Playing hours

+One recurrent topic among Pianists is how many hours should a Pianist put

 The rate of playing hours by a Pianist is the answer to the old question: “how many hours a day should a Pianist play?”

 ##What does a Pianist when she or he isn’t playing?